 Versel sees a steady increase in building permits as a positive marker.
-Between 2012
+Between 2012 should come as a package with increased construction and greater inventory.

 Lack of inventory, Versel explained, is a key impediment to the more rapid strengthening of the market.
 Families or individuals looking to trade up have fewer options to do so, and first-time or entrylevel buyers have fewer options to become involved at all.
 Versel attributes this mainly to the vast amount of homeowners in northern Virginia between the ages of 45 and 64.